olyaspiro/Poke-API/README.md

 - extracted the types using data.types.map();
 - capitalized the name using data.name.charAt(0).toUpperCase() + data.name.slice(1).

-  I used vanilla JavaScript, and tried to kepp my code simple and readable.
+  I used vanilla JavaScript, and tried to keep my code simple and readable.